raketmakhim/HolidayWeather/README.md

 # HolidayWeather

-Get weather details for a date withing 16 days in the future
+Get weather details for a date within 16 days of the current date.

+## ✅ **To-Do**

+- Create a Holiday object
+- Maybe create an excetuable or android app